make-github-pseudonymous-again/js-data-structures/README.md

 ## Description

-This project is just a playground for any data structure that doesn't fit in any of those project,
+This project is just a playground for any data structure that doesn't fit in any of the following projects:

 ### Heaps